prasunnaik/sentiment-api/README.md

  /**
- * Retrieves a policy application entity for use by collaborating services.
+ * Retrieves a policy entity by ID.
  *
- * @param applicationId policy application identifier
+ * @param id policy identifier
- * @return policy application entity
+ * @return policy entity
- * @throws ApplicationNotFoundException if the application does not exist */ public PolicyApplication getApplicationEntityForInternalUse(
+ * @throws PolicyNotFoundException if the policy does not exist */

-/**
- * Calculates an application end date from the policy duration label.
- *
- * <p>The numeric portion of the duration label is interpreted as years.
- * When no numeric value is available, one year is used as the default.</p>
- *
- * @param startDate application start date
- * @param durationLabel policy duration label
- * @return calculated policy end date

- */